alastairpatrick/qos/README.md

 It generally provides two functions to initialize each kind of object: one which mallocs and one which leaves memory allocation to the caller.
 QOS nevers forces a program to malloc and provides a way to do everything without mallocing itself.
+All QOS objects should be initialized before starting the RTOS.

 ### Multi-Tasking